 eCaddy Deluxe Universal Phone Mount

-The Universal Cradle works with a large variety of phones but alone and in cases.
+The Universal Cradle works with a large variety of phones both alone and in cases.
 It has a soft, no-slip holding pad, movable feet and padded locking side clamps that close tightly on your phone.
 The optional UltraTilt provides rotation in every direction.

 eCaddy Diamond for iPhone Mount